HyOsori/HackDay/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/HyOsori/HackDay/blob/develop/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

 ## Authors